 Other situations exist that are documented and approved in advance by Commerce.

-Variance #12: DOE granted a variance from SWS Section 3.1001.9h Sealing access Doors, 3.1201.7h, and 3.1201.8h Repair, Maintenance, and Weather-Stripping of Doors allowing: Blower door testing with feel, smoke, or infrared cameras to locate any air leakage sites around doors, windows, and accesses.

 Dense pack walls shall be insulated as follows:

 Fill tube method:

 Insulation will be installed using the fill-tube method.

 Wall Blow Authorization - Interior/exterior installation

 Contractors shall get a signed authorization prior to drilling from the homeowner or landlord allowing the contractor to drill holes in the home.
 Dense pack insulation may be installed from the exterior or interior.